plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Even though both Plausible and Cloudflare Web Analytics are built to be simple to use, privacy-friendly and lightweight, there are some important differences too.
 Let's explore them.

-## Cloudflare Analytics restricts you to 7 days of data
+## Cloudflare restricts you to 7 days of data

 The maximum viewable range for your Cloudflare Web Analytics dashboard is 7 days.
 They are "working on extending the queryable time range to 30 days for Business plan users".
 The business plan is not free and starts at $200 per month.